Luke and Laura: Luke, Laura, and Scotty (1978–1980)

-Frank, furious at Luke, demands he marry Frank's daughter, Jennifer, (then Lisa Marie).
+Frank, furious at Luke, demands he marry Frank's daughter, Jennifer (then played by Lisa Marie).
 To get out of this marriage, Luke orders Laura to tell Scotty he raped her.
 She refuses and gets jealous when she observes Luke flirting with Jennifer.
 Scotty tells Laura she has to quit her job at the disco.
 On her last night, she shares a romantic kiss with Luke.
 Horrified, she slaps him.
 Later she accidentally gets locked in his office, overhearing Luke and Frank discussing mob business.
 When Frank discovers her, he forces her to continue to work at the disco.
 She tells Luke not to marry Jennifer.
 He traps Laura on a sailboat and forces her to admit she wants him just as much as he wants her.
 When she does so, he releases her from his arms and tells her to go tell the authorities how it was rape, as he believes it wasn't.
 She refuses.
 He realizes he is in too deep with the mob to ever be with Laura.
 She writes him a letter expressing her feelings, trying to break the bond between them, which Scotty finds on the day of Luke and Jennifer's wedding.
-Scotty interrupts the ceremony on Frank's yacht and knocks Luke overboard, leading everyone to believe he was dead.
+Scotty interrupts the ceremony on Frank's yacht and knocks Luke overboard, leading everyone to believe he is dead.

 Later, in the scuffle around the yacht, Laura is walking by and Luke grabs her ankle from the water.
 She helps him get away and they decide to be on the run.
 He stole Frank's encoded black book, which holds the details of his criminal dealings.
 They could be free of the mob and be together if they could decode the book, so they flee Port Charles as Frank's men pursue them.
 While on the run, Luke and Laura dance at Wyndham's Department Store before ending up in the rural town of Beecher's Corners.
 They pose as newlyweds Lloyd and Lucy Johnson and are able to evade Frank's men, Jefferson "Hutch" Smith Hutchinson, and Sally Armitage (who it was revealed was really Max Hedges, in drag).
-Eventually Luke and Laura find enough evidence to have Frank arrested.
+Eventually, Luke and Laura find enough evidence to have Frank arrested.
 They celebrate by making love.
 On their return to Port Charles, the press bombards them.
 Still traumatized from the press attention she endured after David's death, Laura declares she still considers herself Scott's wife.
 A heartbroken Luke rejects her after hearing that.